• Home

 The PLURAL+ Video Festival is an empowering tool for young people to speak out about what they think of migration and diversity, using their own views and voices.
 The PLURAL+ Video Festival gives youth a platform to say what they think and to make themselves heard by people from all over the world.

-In addition to being an official sponsor of the Plural + Video Festival, we will be presenting the first ever, Plural + Global Block Awards.
-A total of 3 awards will go to selections that are most closely aligned to the mission of the Global Block.
+In addition to being an official sponsor of the Plural + Video Festival, we will be presenting 2 Plural + Global Block Awards to selections that are most closely aligned to the mission of the Global Block.

 PUSHH TOUR MEXICO 2010